-While one person may handle the daily finances and paying the bills, both of you should be in the budget meetings and discussing the spending each week.
-Both of you should track your spending, and keep a close eye on your savings, checking, and investment accounts.
+While one person may handle the daily finances and paying the bills, both of you should be in the budget meetings and discussing spending each week.
+Both of you should track your spending and keep a close eye on your savings, checking, and investment accounts.
 Neither partner should be surprised by what's going on financially.

 The best time to deal with your debt is when you are first married, before you have kids or the added financial stress of owning a home or your own business.
-You will also likely have more disposable income when you are first married, so use that money to start tackling your debt.
+You will likely have more disposable income in the early years of your marriage, so use that money to start tackling your debt.

-Once you're debt-free, you'll have more available funds and can start working toward your next financial goal, like buying a home.
+Once you're debt-free, you'll have more available funds and can start working toward your next financial goal, such as buying a home.
 Ignoring debt early on will only make those dreams harder to attain.